Your search did not match any results.

 This allows for use cases where, for example, a workload running in the LOW resource group requires a greater share of CPU/IO resources.

-No. Any user can connect to any database service of their choice.
+No. Any user can connect to any database service of their choice - providing they have a valid database username with the assoicated password.

 Yes.
 Licenses to use the Database Monitoring features of Oracle Management Cloud are in included in your subscription to Autonomous Data Warehouse and Autonomous Transaction Processing.